ArnaudDeMontard/pointerIsWhat/README.md

 # pointerIsWhat

-collection of methods to determinate what is pointed
+Some methods to determinate what is behind a pointer